2021 Finns Party leadership election

 The 2021 Finns Party leadership election (Perussuomalaisten puheenjohtajavaalit 2021) was held in Jyväskylä, Finland, on 14 August 2021.
 All members of the party who had paid their subscription were allowed to vote in the election.

 In June 2021, the incumbent party chair Jussi Halla-aho, who had led the party since 2017, informed that he would not run for re-election as chairman of the party, but would continue his role in parliament and his municipality.

-Riikka Purra won the election in the first round with over 50% of the vote.
+Riikka Purra won the election in the first round with more than 60% of the vote, avoiding a runoff.